cutlerCLI/cutler/README.md

 cutler delete
 ```

+You can use `--verbose` to see more details about the behind-the-scenes command
+execution.
+More information about all of the commands can be found by running
+`cutler help`.

 ## Resources

 Finding the perfect set of defaults can be a bit of a hassle.
 Check out [the